All Episodes

 Everybody is getting scared.

-Every on the left, they're all getting scared.
+On the left, they're all getting scared.

-I kind of like seeing it back after this.
+I kind of like seeing it.

 Meeting and surpassing all audience expectations every day.